solarmill/graph/readme.md

 # Graph

 A versatile graphing module for emoncms.
+This module is designed to replace the default data viewer in emoncms and is loaded when a feed view button is clicked.

+**V1**

 - Multigraph viewer
 - One click add remove feed left/right axis control